remix-run/remix/docs/future/vite.md

 remix vite:dev --config vite.config.remix.ts
 ```

-When not providing the Remix Vite plugin, your setup might also need to provide `@vitejs/plugin-react`.
+When not providing the Remix Vite plugin, your setup might also need to provide [Vite Plugin React][vite-plugin-react].
 For example, when using Vitest:

 ```ts filename=vite.config.ts lines=[2,6]
 import { vitePlugin as remix } from "@remix-run/dev";